1. Wales Identity: Sense of place

 In a world that’s increasingly virtual, it’s our feel that will make Wales stand out.
 That sense of comfort, security, and familiarity that blends the physical features of the land with memory, art and myth.
 That inexplicable touch we leave on the skin and soul – our sense of place.

 The broader work we do to promote Wales as a tourism destination plays an important role, but you have the power to make a real difference to how people experience Wales.
-We’ve pulled together an overview on the Wales brand and some guidance on our sense of place.
+We’ve pulled together some guidance on our sense of place.
 Hopefully these tools will provide you with some ideas on how to create an unforgettable visitor experience.

 3. Digital technologies